PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

     _paq.push(["trackEvent", "category", "action", undefined, 10.0]); // skip only name

-Very often we want to track actions triggered by visitors some time after the page has loaded.
-One way to do that, is adding tracking code to event handling attributes of HTML elements, e.g. ``onclick`` attribute of ``button`` element.
+Often we want to track actions triggered by visitors action, some time after the page has loaded.
+One way to do that, is to add tracking code to event handling attributes of HTML elements, e.g. ``onclick`` attribute of ``button`` element.

 .. code-block:: html